Applib-HarmonyOS/CircularProgressbar/README.md

 ```

 ## Future Work
-Due to unavailability of similar api as ObjectAnimator in HarmonyOS platform, the animation behaviour is not exactly the same as android base library but it is similar.
+Due to unavailability of similar api as ObjectAnimator in HarmonyOS platform, the following APIs are not supported:

+public void setProgressWithAnimation(float progress); <br />
+public void setProgressWithAnimation(float progress, int duration);

+Once the platform includes ObjectAnimator support, the above APIs can be supported.

 ## Licence
+Copyright 2017 Ankit kumar
 ```
 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.